Hakeemmidan/blog/content/about/index.md

 Outside of work, I enjoy painting, playing volleyball, soccer, scuba diving, and hanging out with friends.
 I also enjoy reading about business and finance.

-I'm currently looking for software engineering and finance positions and I'd love to hear about your company!

 ### Resume
 [link](https://hakeemmidan.github.io/resume/)